MicrosoftDocs/windows-powershell-docs/docset/windows/netsecurity/disable-netipsecrule.md

 ```

 ### -AssociatedNetIPsecPhase2AuthSet
-Gets the IPsec rules that are associated, via the pileline, with the input phase 2 authentication set to be disabled.
+Gets the IPsec rules that are associated, via the pipeline, with the input phase 2 authentication set to be disabled.
 A **NetIPsecPhase1AuthSet** object represents the phase 2 authorization set conditions associated with a rule.
 See the Get-NetIPsecPhase2AuthSet cmdlet for more information.
 Alternatively, the *Phase2AuthSet* parameter can be used for the same purpose, but does not allow the authentication set to be piped into the cmdlet and the set must be specified with the *IPsecRuleName* parameter.